Relativistic dissipative hydrodynamics from kinetic theory with relaxation time approximation

+After performing the integration, the relaxation time appearing on the right hand side of Eqs. (\ref {SOBE})-(\ref{SOSE}) are absorbed using the first-order equations for the dissipative quantities, Eq. (\ref{FOE}).
+Using the identity $\nabla^\mu\beta=-\beta\dot u^\mu+[n/(\epsilon+P)]\nabla^\mu\alpha+\mathcal{O}(\delta^2)$, the terms containing derivatives of the relaxation time cancel each other upto second-order in gradients and hence the right hand side of Eqs. (\ref {SOBE})-(\ref {SOSE}) can be made independent of $\tau_R$ \cite {supplement}.
+The second-order evolution equations of the dissipative quantities are finally obtained as

-It is clear that in Eqs. (\ref{SOBE})-(\ref{SOSE}), the Boltzmann relaxation time $\tau_R$ can be replaced by the relaxation times for the individual dissipative quantities $\tau_\Pi,~\tau_n,~\tau_\pi$.
+where the vorticity tensor is defined as $\omega^{\mu\nu}=(\nabla^\mu u^\nu-\nabla^\nu u^\mu)/2$.
+All the coefficients in the above equations have been obtained in terms of $\beta$ and the integral coefficients $I_{nq}^{(m)\pm}$ and $J_{nq}^{(m)\pm}$ \cite {supplement}.
+It is clear that in Eqs. (\ref {BULK})-(\ref {SHEAR}), the Boltzmann relaxation time $\tau_R$ can be replaced by those of the individual dissipative quantities $\tau_\Pi,~\tau_n,~\tau_\pi$.
 At this stage, it seems as though the three relaxation times $\tau_\Pi,~\tau_n,~\tau_\pi$ are all equal to $\tau_R$.
-This is because the collision term in the BE (\ref{RBE}) is written in relaxation time approximation which does not entirely captures the microscopic interactions.
-This apparent equality vanishes if the first-order equation (\ref{FOE}) is compared with the relativistic Navier-Stokes equations for dissipative quantities ($\Pi=-\zeta\theta$, $n^\mu=\lambda T\nabla^\mu \alpha$ and $\pi^{\mu\nu}=2\eta\sigma^{\mu\nu}$).
-The dissipative relaxation times are then obtained in terms of first-order transport coefficients $\zeta,~\lambda,~\eta$ which can be calculated independently taking in account the full microscopic behavior of the system \cite{Kovtun:2004de,Meyer:2007dy}.
+This is because the collision term in the BE, Eq. (\ref {RBE}) is written in RTA which does not entirely capture the microscopic interactions.
+This apparent equality vanishes if the first-order equation, Eq. (\ref {FOE}) is compared with the relativistic Navier-Stokes equations for dissipative quantities ($\Pi=-\zeta\theta$, $n^\mu=\lambda T\nabla^\mu \alpha$ and $\pi^{\mu\nu}=2\eta\sigma^{\mu\nu}$).
+The dissipative relaxation times are then obtained in terms of first-order transport coefficients $\zeta,~\lambda$ and $\eta$ which can be calculated independently taking into account the full microscopic behavior of the system \cite {Kovtun:2004de,Meyer:2007dy}.

-For the dissipative equations to be second-order in gradients the distribution function in right hand side of Eqs. (\ref{SOBE})-(\ref {SOSE}) need to be computed only till first-order ($\delta f=\delta f^{(1)}$) via CE expansion.
-We have repeatedly used the first-order equations for the dissipative quantities, Eq. (\ref{FOE}), to replace $\theta\to\Pi,\ \nabla^\mu\alpha\to n^\mu$ and $\sigma^{\mu\nu}\to\pi^{\mu\nu}$ such that the relaxation times appearing on the right hand side of Eqs. (\ref{SOBE})-(\ref{SOSE}) are absorbed.